 - Precautions to Take While Using Cough Drops

 - Natural Alternatives to Cough Drops

 - When to Call a Doctor

-If you are a non-pregnant woman, you may not take your cough and cold too seriously.
+If you are not pregnant, you may not take your cough and cold too seriously.
 However, pregnancy changes the scenario completely.
 This is because what may seem to be a small health issue pre-pregnancy may require deliberate thought during pregnancy.
-So, if you are sceptical regarding popping some cough drops to soothe your throat, you should read the following article as we shall be discussing whether or not it is safe to use cough drops during pregnancy.
+So, if you are sceptical about popping some cough drops to soothe your throat, you should read the following article.
+We shall be discussing whether or not it is safe to use cough drops during pregnancy.